 Funding for higher education increases 2.5 percent to \$1.6 billion, and includes an increase of over \$8 million for programs that are a part of the state's Drive to 55 initiative, which supports the goal of 55 percent of the adult population earning a postsecondary certificate or degree by 2025.
-The University System of Tennessee receives \$507.6 million, a 3.5 percent increase, and the Tennessee Board of Regents system receives \$675.5 million, up 2.7 percent.
-Senate Bill 30, the Individualized Education Act, creates individualized education accounts for students with eligible disabilities to use per-pupil state and local funds to obtain nonpublic school educational services.
-The first accounts will be awarded for the 2016-17 school year.
+The University of Tennessee system receives \$507.6 million, a 3.5 percent increase, and the Tennessee Board of Regents system receives \$675.5 million, up 2.7 percent.